cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.9.3 =
+Fixed an issue for prices of bundled products that always added the VAT to the price

+= 8.9.2 =
+Next to CSV feeds for Bing Shopping the plugin now also strips the g: from the header for TXT feeds

+= 8.9.1 =
+Fixed an issue with Aelia sale prices generating PHP warnings

+= 8.9.0 =
+Fixed an issue with the is_plugin_active function that did not work Fixed a shipping costs issue where sometimes the country was left empty

+= 8.8.9 =
+Added support for the WooCommerce Mix & Match plugin

+= 8.8.8 =
+Added fields to Trovaprezzi template
+Performance enhancements

+= 8.8.7 =
+Fixed a bug where attribute values no longer were added to the product name

+= 8.8.6 =
+Fixed an issue that caused performance of the plugin to slow down

 = 8.8.5 =
 Fixed a shipping cost bug that happened when multiple flat rates where configured for a country